keystonejs/keystone/docs/content/docs/guides/document-fields.md

 By default, child fields can only contain plain text, if you'd like to enable other features of the document editor inside a child field, you can enable the features similarly to enabling them in the document field config.
 Unlike the document field config though, these options accept `'inherit'` instead of `true`, this is because if `'inherit'` is set then that feature will be enabled **if it's also enabled at the document field config level** so you can't enable features in a child field but not in the rest of the document field.

+Block child fields (`kind: 'block'`) also support `componentBlocks: 'inherit'` to allow component blocks to be nested inside a child field.

 In the preview, child fields appear as React nodes that should be rendered.
 Note that you **must** render child fields in the preview.
 If they are not rendered, you will receive errors.